Davic15/React-The-Complete-Guide/Section 11 - Advance Handling side effect using reducers and using the context API/Notes.md

 ## Using the useReducer() hook

+    - const [state, dispatchFn] = useReducer (reduceFn, initialState, initFn);
+        - state: The state snapshot used in the component render cycle
+        - dispatchFn: A function that can be used to dispatch a new action (i.e. trigger an update of the state).
+        - reducerFn: (prevStatem action) => newState: A function that is triggered automatically once an action is dispatched (via dispatchFn()) - it received the latest state snapshot and should return the new, update state.
+        - initialState: The initial state.
+        - initFn: A function to set the initial state programmatically.
     - It returns an array with two values.
         - Latest state snapshot.
         - Function to update the snapshot.